Gretten/resbes/README.md

-Demo project with local storage auth and route protection.
+The demo project with a local storage auth and a route protection.
 Notes:
 - Validation rules were removed from the LoginPage for better user experience.